ashishpreddy/MineSweeper-GUI/README.md

 # MineSweeper-GUI

-This project started in Penn's CIS120 programming class with a simple goal: code MineSweeper from start to finish in Java.
+This project started in Penn's CIS120 programming class with a simple goal: code MineSweeper from start to finish.

 Languages: Java